 Terence is currently a Supply Technician at Wright Patterson Air Force Base, OH.
-He is currently an alumni of Liberty University, with a Bachelor of Science Degree in Psychology with a concentration in Christian Counseling.
-He is presently in pursuit of his Masters Degree in Pastoral Counseling with the seminary studies with Liberty University.
+He has a Masters of Arts (M.A) in Pastoral Counseling, Bachelor of Science, Psychology, with a concentration in Christian Counseling from Liberty University.
+He is pursing his Doctorate of Education in Community Care and Counseling with Liberty University.

 Terence is married to Rhonda L. McDuffie-Hayes.
 They were joined in holy matrimony January 26th, 1980.
-They are the proud parents of five daughters and two sons, one son-in-law, and a host of grandchildren.
+They are the proud parents of five daughters and two sons, two son-in-laws, a daughter-in-law and a host of grandchildren.